Elmer G. Osterhoudt

 Manchester Radio Shoppe

 Fourteen more radio advertisements in The Oakland Tribune, from June to December of 1929, give the address as 5805 Foothill Blvd.
 (These were advertisements for various radio brands where Elmer's shop was listed as a source.)
-A search for 5809 Foothill Blvd shows that on March 3, 1929, that address was occupied by California Garden Supply Company, so it seems the Osterhoudt's had moved the store from 5809 to 5805.
+A search for 5809 Foothill Blvd shows that on March 3, 1929, that address was occupied by California Garden Supply Company, so it seems the Osterhoudt's had moved the store from 5809 to 5805, or as stated above, the 5809 address is a misprint.

 On October 7, 1929, Elmer and Mabel Elizabeth Smith were married by Rev. C. O. Lundquist in the Ebenezer Evangelical Lutheran Church in San Francisco, and they moved into the new house on 28th Street, in Oakland.
 The church at the time had a Swedish congregation.
 Mabel's mother (maiden name Alma Anderson) was born in Sweden.